nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Download the emeraldo.jar from the latest [release] (https://github.com/CS2103AUG2016-T10-C3/main/releases) in github.
 2. Place emeraldo.jar in your desired folder for testing.
-3. In the same folder where emeraldo.jar is placed, create a folder called ‚Äòdata‚Äô.
+3. In the same folder where emeraldo.jar is placed, create a folder called ëdataí.
 4. Place the sample data (SampleData.xml) into the folder you have just created.
 5. Rename SampleData.xml to emeraldo.xml.
 6. You can now launch emeraldo.jar with all the sample data loaded.